Majoring in Biology

-Biology explores the structure, function and evolution of diverse living systems.
-It addresses some of the most important issues of our time—genetic engineering, stem cell research, obesity, cancer and effects of global warming.
-Majoring in Biology prepares students to pursue a career in research, teaching or the allied health sciences.
-It is also relevant to careers as diverse as environmental policy, law, public health, creative writing and textbook development.
+Biology explores the structure, function, and evolution of diverse living systems.
+It addresses some of the most important issues of our time—genetic engineering, stem cell research, obesity, cancer, and the effects of global warming.
+Majoring in Biology prepares students to pursue a career in research, teaching, or the allied health sciences.
+It is also relevant to careers as diverse as environmental policy, law, public health, creative writing, and textbook development.

 Student Learning Goals